ChrisDuffley/stationPlaylist/addoninternals.md

 5. An important task is cleaning up objects cache used by some SPL Assistant commands, as cached information (specifically, objects) will point to something else next time Studio starts (without restarting NVDA), which is dangerous.
 6. As the app module is laid to rest, the window handle value for Studio window is cleared.
 This is a must, as the handle will be different next time Studio runs.
 At this point, NVDA removes splstudio (Studio app module) from list of app modules in use.

-### Add-on updates: updating to latest and greatest version
+### Historical: add-on updates: updating to latest and greatest version

 Note: this feature, dubbed "standalone add-on update", is gone in 19.01, although the mechanism behind it is documented here for sake of completeness.
 Standalone add-on update refers to using SPL Assistant to check for updates from Studio.
+Since 2023, add-on updates are performed by add-on store.

 In add-on 7.0 and later (until 18.12), it is possible to update to the latest version of the add-on by using add-on update check facility.
 This is done by connecting to a server where the update add-on files are stored.